Kershombalaji/Experiment-05-Implementation-of-flipflops-using-verilog/README.md

-# Experiment 05-Implementation of Flipflops using Verilog
+# Experiment 05-Implementation of Flipflops using Verilog HDL.

 ### NAME : BALAJI V
 ### REG NO: 212223050008